 Below I break down some of the best Harry Potter subscription boxes available, and each one is a little bit different in terms of frequency, price, and the items they include.
 I recommend reviewing the full list, then choosing perhaps one or two to try – it would be very easy to blow your entire Gringotts savings on this loot!

-Featured photo courtesy of Cauldron Crate // All other photos courtesy of their respective boxes.
+Featured photo courtesy of Cauldron Crate // Almost all other photos courtesy of their respective boxes.

 2. Wizard’s Vault from Bibbidi

-Next on my list of the best Harry Potter subscription boxes is the Wizard’s Vault from Bibbidi.
+The first HP subscription box I ever tried scores highly on my list of the best Harry Potter subscription boxes: the Wizard’s Vault from Bibbidi.
 This company has several fantastic subscription boxes in addition to this Wizarding World-inspired one: the Galaxy Box is inspired by Star Wars, the Universe Box is packed with superhero swag, and their original Bibbidi Bobbidi boxes are inspired by all things Disney.

 They also offer two pricing options: the original Wizard’s Vault ($89 per box) and the silver vault, which has fewer items and a lower price ($49 per box)